Detection of a small shift in a broad distribution: Cumulative distribution functions (CDF)

 For the peace of mind we show in Fig.~\ref{fig_2pmin} the $P^{\min}_k$ values when no shift is applied to the data.
 As claimed the $Q^{\min}_k$ turn out to be uniformly distributed random variables in the $[0,1)$ range with a small bias visible for $Q^{\min}_4$.
 These are the almost straight $P^{\min}_k(p)=p$ lines.
 The upper part of the figure shows $P^{\min}_k(p)$ from $10\,000$ samples, which are selected so that each exhibits a statistical fluctuation $\delta\overline{t}\le -57.8\,$ns (as about 0.76\% of the samples exhibit such a fluctuation it requires the generation of more than 13 million samples).
-Clearly, the effect on $Q^{\min}_k$ is minor and $P^{\min}_k(p)$ probabilities for $Q^{\min}_k \le p$ are only slightly enhanced compared to the straight line.
+In contrast to Fig.~\ref{fig_1pmin} the $P^{\min}_k(p)$ probabilities for $Q^{\min}_k \le p$ are only slightly enhanced when compared to the straight line.
 The same analysis shows for $Q^1_k$ practically no deviation from the straight $P^1_k(p)=p$ lines as is demonstrated in Fig.~\ref{fig_2p01}.
-These statements remain true when a bias of the type discussed in \cite{BH11}, which enhances the initial tail of the PD, contributes to the shift in the mean value $\delta\overline{t}$.
+These statements remain true when a bias which enhances the initial tail of the PD (discussed in \cite{BH11}) contributes to the shift in the mean value $\delta\overline{t}$.

 In summary, there is high probability that a study of the initial tails of the departure time distributions reveals whether there is a statistically relevant shift or not.
 A similar study could be performed for the back tail of the departure times.
-One could further expand the analysis of this section to provide an explicit estimate of the shift $\delta t$, similarly as with Eq.~(\ref{deltuni}) for the uniform PD.
+One could further expand the analysis of this section to provide an explicit estimate of the shift $\delta t$, similarly as with Eq.~(\ref{deltuni}) for the uniform PD, but now by bootstap simulation.
+Here we leave such an estimate to using the maximum likelihood method of the next section.